bw05025/TUG-EDGCN/README.md

 * The Asian-TUG dataset is a public dataset from [Nanyang Technological University](https://researchdata.ntu.edu.sg/dataset.xhtml?persistentId=doi:10.21979/N9/7VF22X)
 * The STS dataset is protected by the Institutional Review Boards (IRB) of University of California, San Diego.
 Therefore, we can't upload it here.

-We provide the collated skeletons and labels in .../data/xxx/raw for the two Timed-Up-and-Go datasets.
+We provide the collated skeleton data and labels in .../data/xxx/raw for the two Timed-Up-and-Go datasets.
 You may use .../data/xxx_split.py to split the data for cross validation.